Category: F

 πŸ‘₯ Population & Demographics

-As of the 2010 census, the population of Frankfort was 1,124.
-The town is predominantly White, with a small percentage of other races.
-The median age in Frankfort is around 40 years, and the town has a fairly even distribution of males and females.
+As of the 2010 census, the population of Franklin was 1,405.
+The town has a predominantly white population, with a small percentage of other races.
+The median age in Franklin is around 39 years, with a fairly even distribution of males and females.
+The town is largely rural, with a low population density.

 πŸ›οΈ History